bluescarni/piranha/doc/concepts.rst

    Specifically, this concept is satisfied if ``T`` is either:

    * ``void``, or
-   * destructible and copy or move constructible.
+   * copy-constructible, or
+   * move-constructible.

 .. cpp:concept:: template <typename T, typename...
 Args> piranha::Same